 This depends on the particular cause of a child’s sleep apnea.
 Sometimes a relatively simple surgery is necessary, while other times lifestyle programs can help.
 Often, though, the issue behind pediatric sleep apnea is fixed with oral appliance therapy.

-Our clinic has many locations throughout Illinois, Indiana, Missouri, New Mexico, New York, Texas, and Wisconsin.
-We invite you to contact us and book a consultation with us here at Koala® Center for Sleep & TMJ Disorders.
+Our clinic has many locations throughout Illinois, Indiana, Missouri, Texas and Wisconsin.
+We invite you to contact us and book a consultation with us here at Koala® Center For Sleep & TMJ Disorders.
 We’ll help you understand your child’s symptoms and sleep much better, and if we determine that your child has sleep apnea, we’ll be able to provide a lasting solution and help your child sleep much more soundly.
 Please visit our Appointments page to make your consultation with us at one of our locations, or you can call us.